 Package 2: Part-time van 6-weeks (5 EC)

-• The course is in English
+- The course was in English

-• Online and offline (hybrid)
+- Online and offline (hybrid)

 Teaching methods